ThilinaRajapakse/simpletransformers/README.md

 3) **Edit and visualize changes**:
 All the section pages of our docs can be found under `docs/_docs` directory, you can edit any file you want by following the markdown format and visualize the changes after refreshing the browser tab.

-Note: The docs present in the readme.md file are going to be deprecated soon and removed, so we don't recommend spending time on it.
+**Note**: The docs present in the readme.md file are going to be deprecated soon and removed, so we don't recommend spending time on it.

 ## Contributors ✨